fl4shk/fling/README.md

 tools that only support Verilog (and not SystemVerilog).

-In addition to solving the tool support problems I've run into, the language is intended to be comparable to synthesizeable SystemVerilog.
+In addition to solving the tool support problems I've run into, the language is intended to be comparable to synthesizeable SystemVerilog, perhaps even surpassing it in some ways.

 ## Code Generation
 Code generation is currently being limited to Verilog-2001, and this is